decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; DID methods: should I support just one or multiple?
 </summary><br>
+In short, one will do, multiple offers more efficiency in some cases. <br><br>

 Most people presume only one DID method will be enough for a given product, use-case, or ecosystem, but consuming credentials from other DID systems